eddiethedean/mock-spark/tests/MIGRATION_TO_UNIFIED_TESTS.md

 # Migration Guide: Unified Test Infrastructure

-This guide explains how to migrate existing tests to use the unified test infrastructure that supports both PySpark and mock-spark.
+This guide explains how to migrate existing tests to use the unified test infrastructure that supports both PySpark and sparkless.

 ## Overview

-The unified test infrastructure allows tests to run with either mock-spark or PySpark (or both for comparison) without code changes.
+The unified test infrastructure allows tests to run with either sparkless or PySpark (or both for comparison) without code changes.
 This enables:
 - Direct comparison testing
 - PySpark as baseline validation
 - Easy switching between backends